-- If you launch too slow or fly straight out too long, then you will sink down the slope following the Blue dashed line (B) and you will be between the second and third 'Third' halfway down the hill. if you try and ridge soar that far down the hill - I guarantee that you will be in the trees!
-The best option is to bottom land and try again, this time concentrating on your launch speed.
+- If you launch too slow or fly straight out too long, then you will sink down the slope following the Blue dashed line (B) and you will be between the second and third 'Third' halfway down the hill.
+You will also be near the bottom of the hill's lift band (see the diagram in the 'Launch and the Fence' article above).
+If you try and ridge soar that far down the hill - I guarantee that you will be in the trees!
+The best option is to bottom land and try again, this time concentrating a bit more on your launch speed.

 - To maintain your height on the 'First Third' when you turn back to fly along the ridge again, do a "Figure of Eight' turn, where you turn more than 180 degrees so that you are back over the steepest part of the hill.

 - When you have enough height above take-off you can explore along the ridge a bit further, or even contemplate a top landing.

 How wind direction affects flying the ridge at Dunstable

 Dunstable can take quite a large variation in wind direction, all the way from Southwest through to Northwest and we will discuss each direction in turn.

 For the low airtime pilot knowing where to fly in different wind directions is just as important as learning how to fly the hill.
 Being on the correct part of the hill will make soaring the ridge so much easier.
 The best wind direction for inexperienced pilots is WestSouthwest to WestNorthwest.
 When the wind is more off to the Southerly or Northerly extremes then the site becomes much more difficult to fly, and more experience is required to fly the ridge.